Estimate Time5 min

 Key takeaways

-• Federal repayments resumed in October 2023.
+• Repayment on federal student loans resumed in October 2023.

 • With more changes to student loan repayment programs announced, we'll help you make sense of the news.